 Learn everything about Clos de Sarpe St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos de Sarpe History, Overview

 Clos de Sarpe is an interesting wine that clearly represents its stony, limestone terroir.
 Prior to being in the hands of the Beyney family, Clos de Sarpe was owned by the Baron du Foussat de Bogeron, who let go of the estate in 1923 when it was purchased by Jean Beyney.

 Since the property was purchased by the Beyney family, the estate has remained a family-owned vineyard.
 Chateau Clos de Sarpe has been passed down from generation to generation in the Beney family.
 Currently, the estate is managed by Christine Beyney and Jean-Guy Beyney.